d2s/Documentation/_posts/2018-04-10-Changelog.md

 - some refactor and cleanup of code
 - [localization](/Localization)
 	- RsyncOSX and RsyncOSXsched are prepared for localization
-	- both are translated to English and Norwegian
+	- RsyncOSX is translated to Chinese (Simplified) and Norwegian (default language is English)
+	- the Chinese (Simplified) translating by [StringKe](https://github.com/StringKe)
+	- RsyncOSXsched is translated to Norwegian (default language is English)
 	- volunteers for translating to other languages are wanted
-	- [StringKe](https://github.com/StringKe) is in progress of translating RsyncOSX to Chinese (simplified), the release candidate is updated with Chinese (simplified) translation, there is still some work to do regarding the Chinese (simplified) translation..

 ### Some screenshots